 In 1772, a group of prominent Bostonians was asked to attest to the authenticity of a collection of the poems of Phillis Wheatley.
-Governor Thomas Hutchinson and Lieutenant Governor Andrew Oliver, John Hancock, James Bowdoin, seven ministers – 17 people in all – investigated the poet and swore that Phillis Wheatley had written the poems she claimed.
+Gov. Thomas Hutchinson and Lt.
+Gov. Andrew Oliver, John Hancock, James Bowdoin, seven ministers – 17 people in all – investigated the poet.
+They then swore that Phillis Wheatley had written the poems she claimed.

 Why all this fuss?
 The reason was that up until then, the vast majority of people did not believe an 18-year-old black slave girl could be a literate, skilled poet.
 In sending her poems off to London in search of a publisher, Wheatley’s supporters wanted to verify their authenticity lest anyone doubt it.

 At age 7, she was brought to America (likely kidnapped) and sold into slavery.
-Bostonian John Wheatley purchased her to be a housemaid to his wife, Susannah.
+Bostonian John Wheatley bought her for a housemaid to his wife, Susannah.
 They named her Phillis after the ship that brought her to New England.

 Phillis soon struck the Wheatleys as exceptionally smart and talented, however.
-The Wheatleys' two children, Nathaniel and Mary, began teaching her their lessons in Greek and Latin and helping her to learn read the classics.
+The Wheatleys’ two children, Nathaniel and Mary, began teaching her their lessons in Greek and Latin.
+They also helped her to learn read the classics.

-Phillis was a quick study and the Wheatley's soon poured their energy into giving her an education instead of training her as a house maid.
+Phillis was a quick study.
+The Wheatleys soon poured their energy into giving her an education instead of training her as a housemaid.

-By 1770, Wheatley had published several poems in the newspapers, including an elegy to Reverend George Whitfield, an extremely popular Newburyport Methodist minister who died unexpectedly.
+By 1770, Wheatley had published several poems in the newspapers, including an elegy to Rev. George Whitfield, an extremely popular Newburyport Methodist minister who died unexpectedly.

 Wheatley traveled to England in 1772 and had her book of poems, Poems on Various Subjects, published, which made her the first woman African slave to become a published poet.
 Her fame gained her a meeting with the Lord Mayor of London among others, and she became a celebrity among anti-abolitionists who were delighted both by her work and the message it sent: that black Africans were not intellectually inferior to white Europeans.